Light sheet fluorescence microscopy: Applications

-Selective plane illumination microscopy/light sheet fluorescence microscopy is often used in developmental biology, where it enables long-time (several days) observations of embryonic development (even with full lineage tree reconstruction).
-In transparent creatures such as the larval zebrafish, light sheet microscopy can image the activity of the nervous system of a live, behaving animal.
+Selective plane illumination microscopy/light-sheet fluorescence microscopy is often used in developmental biology, where it enables long-time (several days) observations of embryonic development (even with full lineage tree reconstruction).
+In transparent creatures such as the larval zebrafish, light-sheet microscopy can image the activity of the nervous system of a live, behaving animal.
 Selective plane illumination microscopy can also be combined with techniques, like fluorescence correlation spectroscopy to allow spatially resolved mobility measurements of fluorescing particles (e.g. fluorescent beads, quantum dots or fluorescent proteins) inside living biological samples.

 Strongly scattering biological tissue such as brain or kidney has to be chemically fixed and cleared before it can be imaged in a selective plane illumination microscope.
 Special tissue clearing techniques have been developed for this purpose, e.g. 3DISCO, CUBIC and CLARITY.
 Depending on the index of refraction of the cleared sample, matching immersion fluids and special long-distance objectives must be used during imaging.

 Selective plane illumination microscopy imaging of a live spheroid expressing H2B-HcRed.
 Z-stacks of 100 slices at slice spacing of 1 μm were recorded every three minutes (10× objective, NA = 0.3).
 The maximum projection of the z-stacks is shown for each time point.

 Images of freely moving DiI-labeled amoebae, obtained using the ezDSLM.

 HeLa cells expressing tetramers of the green fluorescent protein.
-On the left, a transmission illumination image and, on the right-hand side, a light sheet fluorescence microscopy image is shown.
+On the left, a transmission illumination image and, on the right-hand side, a light-sheet fluorescence microscopy image is shown.
 Typical selective plane illumination microscopy artifacts, such as shadows can be seen clearly.
-The lightsheet was directed bottom to top.
+The light-sheet was directed bottom to top.

 Volumetric reconstruction of the z-stack in the image above.

 A mouse brain (Thy-1 GFP-M) cleared using 3DISCO method and imaged by light-sheet microscopy.